Euro zone bank watchdog raises doubts on deposit guarantee exemptions

 In Germany, some fear money intended to guarantee German deposits could be used to rescue savers elsewhere.

-"My personal view was always we need a harmonized deposit guarantee scheme in Europe," said Koenig, formerly the German banking regulator.
+"My personal view was always we need a harmonised deposit guarantee scheme in Europe," said Koenig, formerly the German banking regulator.

 She called on member states to implement the deposit guarantee directive and encouraged them to pre-finance their national deposit guarantee schemes so they "have the insurance money in their hands if they really need it".